bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:40%"
   alt="." />

-In Example 3, we\'ll look at something that\'s similar to the other two, but just slightly different.
+In Example 3, we&apos;ll look at something that&apos;s similar to the other two, but just slightly different.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 174.
 (103) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->